JamieVaughn/vue-blog/docs/posts/lookup_tables.md

 ---
-title: Lookup Table Syntax Options in Javascript
+title: Lookup-Table Syntax Options in Javascript
 lang: en-US
 date: 2020-07-20 8:50:00
-excerpt: Let's see a few ways to create lookup tables in Javascript
+excerpt: Let's see a few ways to create lookup-tables in Javascript
 type: post
 blog: true
 tags: